dddomin3/DSPi/README.md

 wget https://www.kernel.org/pub/linux/kernel/projects/rt/4.4/[*.patch.gz] # Replace with patch matching the kernel you grabbed from kernel repo zcat [patch.file.patch.gz] | patch -p1
 ```

+Make sure the kernel patch matches the kernel version in the previous step EXACTLY!
+I've made this mistake, and it prevents the pi from booting.
+YMMV.

 ### **II3:** Grab configs from raspi